-Fair value of financial instruments was determined by TPG using information available in the market and other valuation techniques that requires Management judgment.
-Moreover, the use of different assumptions and valuation methods may have a material effect on the estimated amounts of fair value.
+The fair values of the financial instruments are shown below, which were determined using available market information or other valuation techniques requiring the use of judgment by the management.
+The use of different valuation assumptions and methods may have a material effect on the estimated fair value amounts.